 - Ordinary Kibble: Set aside a portion of your dog’s regular meals for training.
 This way, all of your dog’s calories come from their regular food.
-Many dogs will happily accept ordinary kibble as a reward, unless they’re working on something tricky that requires high-value treats (for instance, small pieces of cheese or freeze-dried liver aren't low-calories, but are especially tasty to dogs and can be used to treat things like travel anxiety).
+Many dogs will happily accept ordinary kibble as a reward unless they’re working on something tricky that requires high-value treats (for instance, small pieces of cheese or freeze-dried liver aren't low-calorie, but are especially tasty to dogs and can be used to treat things like travel anxiety).

 - Cheerios: Stay away from the honey nut, frosted, or other special flavors.
 At roughly 0.2 kcal per Cheerio, you can give your dog a hefty dose of these without breaking their treat-calorie limit.

 - Popcorn: Use plain, air-popped popcorn that doesn’t have any butter or salt.
 One cup of plain popcorn clocks in at about 31 kcal.

 Lastly, keep in mind that you can break treats into smaller pieces.
 Dogs are more concerned with the act of getting a treat than its size.
 They'll just as happily take half a treat or even a quarter of treat.

 What dogs really want is the dopamine kick in their brain

 that says "I do good, I get a nummy."

 Zuke’s Mini treats are a big hit with many of the Preventive Vet pups, and they’re awesome for dog training given their small size and low kcal count.
 They're only 2.3 kcal per treat.

 Not only do these great treats come in at just 7 kcal per treat, but they’re also easy to break up into smaller pieces.
 And dogs love them.